Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 - Preserve the `Score` contract rather than the full MusicXML document model.
 - Keep the implementation in the pure C++ core layer, with no nanobind or Python coupling.
-- Avoid a large fork of `mx`; prefer a thin Symusic-side adaptation layer.
+- Prefer limited, targeted `mx` changes over a large invasive fork when the existing API cannot carry required `symusic` semantics such as per-note velocity.
-- Preserve semantic musical data first: note timing, duration, pitch, velocity, track metadata, tempos, time signatures, key signatures, and note-attached lyric text.
+- Preserve semantic musical data first: note timing, duration, pitch, velocity, track metadata, tempos, time signatures, key signatures, and lyric text/timing.

 This immediately implies that the backend is not a generic engraving-preserving roundtrip engine.
 MusicXML can represent much more notation state than `Score` can store.
 The Symusic backend